A collection of eBooks in the EBSCOhost platform, covering a huge range of subject areas.

 * Second-language learning

 A thesaurus is available to assist with subject-searching.

-.
+Charles Sturt Library has access to ERIC via 2 different platforms/interfaces.
+In addition to this EBSCOhost version, ERIC is also available via the ERIC website.
 These versions differ in their interface, the frequency of updating, and the amount of full-text content.

 ERICs own website includes fewer links to full-text but is updated more regularly and does have extra information about ERIC as a resource.